qmlbook/qmlbook/en/ch02/index.rst

 .. rubric:: Desktop Widgets

-The Qt developers have done all of this for you already and provide a set of desktop widgets, which will look native an the different systems.
+The Qt developers have done all of this for you already and provide a set of desktop widgets, which will look native on different operating systems.
 Your job is then to arrange these different widgets in a widget container to larger panels.
 A widget in Qt can also be a container for other widgets.
 This is accomplished by the parent-child relationship.
 This mean we need to make our ready made widgets like buttons, check boxes, radio button but also lists and grids a child of another widget.
 One way to accomplish this is displayed below.

 Here is the header file for a so called widget container.